Notes From a Science Teacher

 I’m trying to show students the main storyline, the line of reasoning, by which we found out about science.
 Rather than just "teaching" the facts that students should believe, I'm trying to show students how to judge whether a belief makes sense or not, and to understand why we believe what we believe.

+I have recently chosen to make the growth of this site (and its sister site Krieger Science) my full-time enterprise.
 If you would like to support the growth of this website, one of the best ways you could help would be to tell other people.
 Tell your friends, children, parents, teachers, and anyone else with an interest in astronomy or education.
-You can also use the "share" buttons at the bottom of any page to email a link or to share a page with your friends and followers on social media.
-I have started a Facebook Page, where I will make announcements about what I'm working on or recent additions to the website.
-This website is written, funded, and maintained entirely by myself, and I am looking into a number of ways that supporters could provide financial support to help keep it alive and growing.
-I am currently experimenting with ads and affiliate links, and one way you can support the site is by visiting my advertisers and sponsors.
-If you are feeling particularly generous and simply want to contribute financially, I accept donations through my Patreon page, but I also love it when people just "buy me a coffee"!
+You can use the "share" buttons at the bottom of any page to email a link, or to share a page with your friends and followers on social media.
+I have started a Facebook Page, where I make announcements about what I'm working on or recent additions to the website.
+This website is written, funded, and maintained entirely by myself, and I am looking into a number of ways that sympathetic patrons could provide financial support to help keep it alive and growing.
+I am currently experimenting with ads and affiliate links, and one way you can support the site financially is by visiting my advertisers and sponsors.
+If you are feeling particularly generous or enthusiastic and want to become a financial patron, I accept donations through my Patreon page, but I also love it when people just "buy me a coffee"!